 SYSTÈME BREVETÉ S.G.D.G.

-Another variant of the 1909 Bernardon is marked on the left side of the slide in sans-serif characters:
+Later variants of the 1909 Bernardon are marked on the left side of the slide in sans-serif characters:

 The right side of the slide is marked: